tijanaminic1/tijanaminic1.github.io/blog-posts/first-quarter.md

 I hope my words bring even a small amount of clarity or comfort to your own journey, whoever you are and whatever you’re doing.

 *Good luck!*

-If you would like to share this post, please use this link: tijanaminic1.github.io/#blog/first-quarter

- I am terrified of JavaScript and it's been breaking my links, so until I find a solution, this is the one...